(Updated Feb 2019)

 - Stealth design, undetectable by radar detector detectors

-The Escort Max 360c ($699) is the most feature-packed radar detector on the market, it offers many useful features the R3 doesn’t.
+The Escort Max 360c ($649) is the most feature-packed radar detector on the market, it offers many useful features the R3 doesn’t.
 For example, it gives you arrows, real-time cloud alerts shared with other drivers, automatic firmware updates over WiFi, and more hands-off automation than the Uniden.
 The 360c is a radar detector that you can install on your windshield and then it takes care of most everything for you all by itself.
+It’s the detector that I gave to my wife because it’s so easy to use and it’s what I run myself when I want a detector that is quiet and does a great job around town.

 - Better BSM filtering